 Between July and September 2020, Instagram added the highest number of new users, posting even stronger growth as compared to Facebook.
 The advertising reach of the photo-sharing app increased by 7.1% during the third quarter, way higher than what Facebook advertising reach has achieved at 2.2%.

 A lot of businesses around the world had reduced their overall marketing budget allocation for 2021.
 Because of the situation, marketers are compelled to focus on where the user growth is.
-This means marketers are concentrating their budget on familiar favorites, instead of testing on newer strategies and platforms.
+This means marketers are concentrating their budget on familiar favourites, instead of testing on newer strategies and platforms.

 These are the social platforms that marketers found more effective in reaching business goals: